landv/gambas/README.md

     End
 ----

-If you hit now < F5 > you see the Testform where you can choose and run your tests.
-When done, have a look at the Trace Tab:
+If you now hit < F5 > you'll see the testform where you can choose and run your tests.
+Afterwards have a look at the Trace tab:

 ![Unittest Tracer](trace-helloworld.png)